 * JVA membership is free.
 For details and to download an application form, please visit the JVA membership page HERE.

-** The JVA defines ‘early-career researchers’ as PhD students and postdoctoral scientists within five years of the award of their PhD or within eight years of their primary medical degree (exclusive of significant career breaks).
+** The JVA defines ‘early-career researchers’ as PhD students and postdoctoral scientists within eight years of the award of their PhD or primary medical degree (exclusive of significant career breaks).

 Submissions should be written in lay language, such that they can be understood by and interest someone with no more than a secondary school science education.

-If your written submission is shortlisted, you will be invited to present it to our mostly lay panel as a chance to showcase your oral presentation skills.
+If your written submission is shortlisted, you will be invited to present it in person to our mostly lay panel as a chance to showcase your oral presentation skills as well.
+These presentations will be held at the Charterhouse Square campus in London on the afternoon of Monday 15th June.
+Please hold this date in your diary.

 The winner will be awarded £500.
-One or two runners-up will be awarded £400.
+Runners-up will be awarded £400.
 The award can cover registration fees, accommodation and/or travel to attend a scientific conference which is relevant to your research.
-Payment is issued as reimbursement against receipts.
+The funds are issued as reimbursements against receipts.

 Our cookies